What is Fix & Flash?

 What quantity of glue should be applied?

 Cover the bonding surface with a thin layer of glue, it’s important that the edges of the bonding area are covered sufficiently with the glue to allow the LED lamp rays to penetrate the entire surface of the bonding area.
-If the surface to be bonded is quite extensive, you can apply the strong glue on both surfaces for better results.
+If the surface to be bonded is quite extensive, you can apply the glue on both surfaces for better results.

 How to change/replace the battery